 Surgery to completely remove the prostate, and sometimes the surrounding nerves if the cancer has spread.
 In some cases, a surgeon will use a robot to assist with the surgery.

 Use of high energy rays to destroy cancer cells.
-There are a few ways radiotherapy can be done:
+There are a few ways radiation therapy can be done: